jonathan-lei/website-teaching/exampleSite/content/english/course/weeklong-camp.md

 ### Time Commitment

 * 2-6 hours per day for a week (depending on which blocks one wishes to attend)
-* We recommend students to "shop around" the first day, attending all the blocks.
-For the rest of the week, students may choose to attend as many or as few blocks based on their interest.
+* We recommend that students \`\`shop around" the first day, attending all of the blocks.
+For the rest of the week, students can choose to attend as many or as few blocks as they wish, based on their interest.
 They should attend at least one block per day.

 ### Cost: Free